Side effects of seroquel with alcohol

 Increased sedation: When seroquel is taken with alcohol, it can intensify the sedating effects of both substances.
 This can lead to increased drowsiness, dizziness, and difficulty concentrating.
 It can also impair judgment and coordination, making activities such as driving or operating machinery dangerous.

-See also Seroquel helping anxiety
+See also Seroquel peak onset duration

 Respiratory depression: The combination of seroquel and alcohol can depress the central nervous system, which can result in respiratory depression.
 This means that breathing can become shallow and slow, putting the individual at risk of oxygen deprivation and other respiratory complications.